falke-ai-circuit/LOGReport/.docs/troubleshooting_guide.md

 2. Check that the log root directory is correctly specified
 3. Verify file system permissions allow directory traversal
 4. Enable debug logging to trace the scanning process
+5. Validate IP address formats in filenames and directories

 ## Token Management Issues